joshuajolly/orders-api-private-investigator-chatbot/README.md

 You now have two options:
 1. At the top right corner you can click the icon that looks like a speech bubble with a (...) inside.
 This will allow you to immediately use the Conversation without downloading.
-If you would like to deploy it to Slack or a similar service, on the far right corner click the circular pointer (its the third icon down), and it will walk you through deploying the app.
+If you would like to deploy it to Slack or a similar service, on the far left corner click the circular pointer (its the third icon down), and it will walk you through deploying the app.
+2. If you would like to run the app locally, download this repository at []